jwangsadinata/COMP211/README.md

 # COMP211
-(Since some of my code for this class can be used as a solution to future classes, I removed my code for class assignments from this repository.
+(Update: I removed my code for the class assignments from this repository since some of my code for this class can be used as a solution to future classes on the same subject, and hence might be subjected to the Honor Code.
 For code samples, please contact me through email at jason.christian19@gmail.com)

 Coursework for Intro to Computer Science (Principles of Imperative Computation), written in c0.